bomolokun/Last./TOS.md

 premium widgets and exports, Keep Handy, and automatic cloud sync.
 Device and operating-system support may affect individual features.

+We may introduce additional features after launch that are available only with an active Last Plus Monthly or Last Plus Annual subscription.
+We will clearly identify any subscription-only features and their purchase requirements when they become available.
+These terms do not promise any particular future feature or release date.

 ## 5. Subscriptions, billing, and refunds

 The App Store purchase confirmation shows the applicable price, currency,